Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-05-16-question-and-answer.md

 dirty reads, non-repeatable reads, phantom reads, and lost updates.
 To prevent these phenomena, we need to use other techniques together with 2PL.

+## Can TCP and UDP bind to the same port?
+Can client use the same port to send date to different servers with TCP/UDP?

+The answer to both questions is yes.
+For the first question, TCP and UDP are two different protocols, the OS can distinguish them easily.
+For the second question, the TCP/UDP socket is identified by a 4-tuple:
+(source IP, source port, destination IP, destination port).
+As long as the 4-tuple is different, the OS can distinguish them easily.

 ## References

 - [An overview of the SSL/TLS handshake](https://www.ibm.com/docs/en/ibm-mq/9.3.x?topic=tls-overview-ssltls-handshake)